redkite-labs/redkitecms-docs/book/add-custom-block.rst

     {% endblock %}

-The button template is quite simple: we check if all the expected params are defined, then these parameters are passed to button tag.
+The button template is quite simple: we check if all the expected parameters are defined, then those parameters are passed to button tag.

 The editor
 ----------

-Since AlphaLemon CMS 1.1.x the blocks's editor is rendered into a Twitter Bootstrap popover.
-This component defines the html text into the **data-content** RDF annotation and, while this parameter is settable by javascript, AlphaLemon CMS uses the classical
+Since RedKite CMS 1.1.x the block's editor is rendered into a Twitter Bootstrap popover.
+This component defines the html text into the **data-content** RDF annotation and, while this parameter is settable by javascript, RedKite CMS uses the classical
 approach: this means that the editor is directly bundled with the content into that RDF annotation.

-You might have noticed that the **button.html.twig** template already extends the **AlphaLemonCmsBundle:Editor:base_editor.html.twig** which defines the attribute used by AlphaLemon CMS to render the block, which is assigned to **editor** variable in the parent template.
+You might have noticed that the **button.html.twig** template already extends the **RedKiteCmsBundle:Editor:base_editor.html.twig** which defines the attribute used by RedKite CMS to render the block, which is assigned to **editor** variable in the parent template.

 To have the editor injected into the button tag, you must add the **{{ editor|raw }}**